 - 77. Employers should have a very clear policy communicated to workers about not coming to work sick or with symptoms. - 78.
 Prior to coming to work, all individuals should perform self-screening at home such as via the BC COVID-19 Self-Assessment Tool. - 79.
 The provincial health officer and the BC CDC have issued the following guidance around self-isolation, which must be reflected in your policies: - a.
-Anyone who has had symptoms of COVID-19 in the last 10 days must self-isolate at home. - b.
+If you are diagnosed with COVID- 19 and have symptoms that can be managed at home, please self-isolate until the following criteria are met: - At least 10 days have passed since the start of your symptoms, AND - Your fever is gone without the use of fever-reducing medications (e.g. Tylenol, Advil), AND - You are feeling better (e.g. improvement in runny nose, sore throat, nausea, vomiting, diarrhea, fatigue). - b.
 Anyone under the direction of the provincial health officer to self-isolate must follow those instructions. - c.
-Anyone who has arrived from outside of Canada must self-isolate for 14 days and monitor for symptoms.
+Anyone who has arrived from outside of Canada or who was in contact with a confirmed case of COVID-19 must self-isolate for 14 days and monitor for symptoms.